 Taxes are boring and painful.
 Tax planning will be boring, but it will greatly reduce the pain associated with how much you have to pay at the end of the year.
 Using a CPA for your tax planning is incredibly important.
 They can save you a boatload of money by positioning the company finances to maximize what you take home and minimize what you pay the government.
 A CPA, however, is only effective if you meet with them before the end of the business fiscal year, which is usually December 31 for most businesses.
 Have you met with your CPA or do you just enjoy paying the government more than you should?

-This represents a relatively short checklist applicable to most sites.
+This represents a relatively straightforward website legal checklist that should work with many sites.
 Still, getting your house into order on just these subjects will give you a good legal and financial foundation moving into 2013.
 Feel free to contact me if you need assistance with any of the above items.

 Richard A. Chapo, Esq.